shivayan-bora/shivayan-bora/README.md

 - 📚 You can visit my **[blog](https://shivayanbora.hashnode.dev/)** to read my latest blog posts.

-- 🔭 I’m currently working on `revamping the entire AI Center Frontend UI to latest React version to support Material UI v5`.

-- 🌱 I’m currently learning `Docker`, `Kubernetes` and `Full Stack Web Development`.
+- 🌱 I’m currently learning `DevOps`, `Azure Cloud` and `Full Stack Web Development`.

-- 💬 Ask me about anything related to Front-end development, React, Redux, JavaScript, being a professional software developer and pretty much anything under the sun.
-I love good engaging conversations. 😊
+- 💬 Ask me about anything related to Software development, DevOps, Cloud, React, Redux, Node.js, JavaScript and pretty much anything under the sun.
+I love engaging conversations. 😊

 - 👨‍💻 Life Hack: Listen to understand and not to respond.
 Effective listening is very underrated and it will get you very far in both your personal and professional life.